XI

 Personal reflection on each lesson’s activities related to concepts taught in class

-Self-Soothing coloring pages for participants to use in class when needed
+Self-soothing coloring pages for participants to use in class when needed

-in their continued use after the program ends
+continued use after the program ends

 Directions for every exercise learned during the program